 We took the Ninja Foodi Smoothie Bowl Maker and Nutrient Extractor blender for a test drive these past few weeks, and it did not disappoint.
 For anyone looking to consume more fruits and veggies, the smoothie bowl maker helps create the thick açaí bowls and icy smoothies you'd find at a fancy juice bar.
 Ninja touts that you can make creamy nut butters and bowls so thick they won't fall off of your spoon.
 Does the real thing live up to the hype?

-Check out our buying guide for more of the best food processors and blenders.
+Check out our buying guide for more of the best blenders.

 Ninja Foodi Smoothie Bowl Maker and Nutrient Extractor: Design

 Though there are no crazy colors to choose from, the Ninja Foodi smoothie maker is exactly as it should be: sleek and compact.
 The silver base is light enough to carry with one hand, and it comes with three attachments.

 You'll find two cups and one bowl, each with a handy to-go lid so there is no need to dirty another dish for your smoothie.
 Both the cup and bowl attachments screw into the same blade, which easily fits into the base.
 The base also has suction cups at the bottom so it won't wiggle while you work.